- Category: Sex Offender Treatment Providers

 • Providers must adhere to the reporting requirements as required by the Utah State Department of Corrections and the laws of the State of Utah.
 See Mental Health Professional Practices Acts 58-60-114 which identifies reporting under Titles 62A, Chapter 3, Part 3; 62A, Chapter 4A, Part 4; 78B, Chapter 3, Part 5; and Section 26-6-6.

-• Approved providers and affiliate providers must re-apply to the Department of Corrections, Division of Adult Probation and Parole, every two years to renew their approved status.
-Re-application shall consist of documentation demonstrating ongoing professional training, current licensure with the State of Utah, hours of therapy and assessment per year provided and any changes in the modality of treatment.
+• Approved providers and affiliate providers must re-apply to the Department of Corrections, via the Sex Offender Task Force, every two years to renew their approved status.
+Re-application shall consist of documentation demonstrating ongoing professional training, current licensure with the State of Utah, hours of therapy and assessment provided per year.
+Any changes in the modality of treatment will be reported to the sex offender task force.
 Failure to reapply before their approved date expires will result in the provider/affiliate being removed from the provider list.

 • Providers who change from one program to another must update their application in order to continue providing services.